pivotal/LicenseFinder/README.md

 You can better understand the way this script works by looking at its source, but for reference it will mount your current directory at the path `/scan` and run any commands passed to it from that directory.
+If your command has `&&`, ensure you quote the command.
+If it does not, ensure the command is not quoted.

 Note that the docker image will run the gem which is installed within it.
 So the docker image tagged `7.0.0` will run *License Finder Version 7.0.0*